ioi-foundation/dcrypt/docs/README.md

-# DCRYPT - Pure Rust Cryptographic Library
+# dcrypt - Pure Rust Cryptographic Library

-DCRYPT is a pure Rust cryptographic library implementing both traditional and post-quantum cryptographic algorithms.
+dcrypt is a pure Rust cryptographic library implementing both traditional and post-quantum cryptographic algorithms.
 Built with security, modularity, and usability as core principles, it eliminates foreign function interfaces (FFI) to ensure memory safety and cross-platform compatibility.

-This documentation provides an overview of the DCRYPT project structure, its core components, and guidance on using its cryptographic functionalities.
+This documentation provides an overview of the dcrypt project structure, its core components, and guidance on using its cryptographic functionalities.

 ## Key Features